fredjarlier/mpiMarkDup/README.md

 # mpiMarkDup
-MPI and C based programm of marking duplicates for Next Generation Sequencing technology.
+MPI and C based program of marking duplicates for Next Generation Sequencing technology.

 This is an open project initiated by Institut Curie HPC team and students from Paris Descartes University.